fredrikolovsson/react-native-viewability-tracking-view/README.md

 # react-native-viewability-tracking-view

+> WARNING!
+This is still under development and not working as intended yet.

 ## TL;DR

 By default, `onViewabilityChange` will be called when at least 50% of the `ViewabilityTrackingView` has been rendered within the device's screen dimensions for at least 1000 ms.